Build process is a step required by werf to build images defined in the werf configuration.

 flant/werf-stapel which contains a chroot

-/.werf/stapel with all tools and libraries needed to build images with stapel builder, such as:
+/.werf/stapel with all tools and libraries needed to build images with stapel builder.
+More info about stapel image are available in the article.

 flant/werf-stapel is mounted into every build container so that all precompiled tools are available in every stage build and may be used in instructions list.